 This guide is intended to give you a general idea about how to start business in Japan.
-Especially if you are a foreign national, there are significant challenges as well as opportunity to start business in Japan.
+Especially if you are a foreign national, there are significant challenges and opportunities to start business in Japan.

 In this session, we will discuss only the pre-requirement to start business in Japan.
-After reading this beginner guide, you can read the comprehensive guide to start business in Japan including the costs.
-For your convenience, we have given the link for a comprehensive guide at below.
+After reading this beginner guide, you can read the comprehensive guide to start business in Japan, including the costs.
+For your convenience, we have given the link for a comprehensive guide below.

 Guide To Start Business in Japan

-This guideline is targeted for two types of audience; one — foreign nationals who are in Japan currently but have a different Japanese visa.
-Secondly – foreign nationals who do not have a Japanese visa but thinking about to start business in Japan.
+This guideline is targeted at two types of audiences: foreign nationals in Japan currently but have a different Japanese visa.
+Secondly – foreign nationals who do not have a Japanese visa but thinking about starting a business in Japan.

 Let’s start with the first scenario.

-Honestly speaking, if you are serious about to start a business in Japan and if you are already in Japan; it will be easier for you to start up.
+If you are serious about starting a business in Japan and already in Japan, it will be easier for you to start.

-The first and foremost, you should have known about the visa category and their authorized activities.
-If you want to start business in Japan, your visa category should be fall under Business Manager Visa.
+First and foremost, you should have known about the visa category and its authorized activities.
+If you want to start a business in Japan, your visa category should be fall under Business Manager Visa.

 In this context, you must complete your corporation registration while your visa period is still valid in Japan.